Stress kills. No, really… Even if a person has all the other factors right, high levels of stress can derail health.

 Chronic stress keeps stress hormones elevated, suppresses the immune system, and can put you at higher risk for heart disease or cancer.
-High stress levels over extended periods of time put you at higher risk for many diseases and can shorten your lifespan.
+If high stress levels continue over extended periods of time, this puts you at higher risk for many diseases and can shorten your lifespan.

-Elevated stress hormones will interfere with the body’s ability to properly digest and assimilate food, and lowers insulin sensitivity, which can lead to weight gain or pre-diabetes.
+Elevated stress hormones will interfere with the body’s ability to properly digest and assimilate food and even lowers insulin sensitivity, which can lead to weight gain or pre-diabetes.

 What Causes Stress?

-Stress reactions and activation of the stress hormones can be caused by physical, emotional/mental, or chemical factors.
-Bad news for us, since these sources are abundant these days!
-Emotional stress we are all familiar with (those of us who have been pregnant, perhaps more so!).
-Physical stress can come from obvious factors like injury or trauma, but also from less obvious sources like poor diet, lack of good fats (which are needed for proper hormone production), and lack of sleep (repeat: lack of sleep can cause physical stress!).
+- Physical stress – This can come from obvious factors like injury or trauma, but also from less obvious sources like lack of good fats (which are needed for proper hormone production), constant input from digital devices, and lack of sleep.
+(Repeat: lack of sleep can cause physical stress!)

-Chemicals put undue stress on our bodies too, and can come from food and water sources, environmental toxins, and products we purposefully put on our bodies (like deodorants and personal care products).
-Add up all these factors, and it is quite logical that we are under more stress these days than when life or death situations (like invaders, wild animals or famine) presented themselves daily, and we don’t know how to get rid of the stress.
+Add up all these factors, and it is quite logical that we are under more stress these days than when life or death situations (like invaders, wild animals, or famine) presented themselves daily.

 What Stress Does to the Body

 As I mentioned before, stress causes tangible physical reactions in the body that prepare it for dangerous situations.
 This is the classic “fight or flight” response designed to make us stronger, faster, and more resilient in the face of a threat to our physical safety.